 Inventories are valued at the lower of cost or net realizable value, with cost determined on a first-in, first-out basis.
+Each quarter the Company evaluates the need for a change in the inventory reserve based on projected future sales and expiration dates of products.
 Our policy is to recognize an inventory reserve as a loss in earnings in the period in which evidence exists that the net realizable value of inventory is less than its cost due to damage, physical deterioration, obsolescence, and changes in inventory reserve estimates, changes in price levels or other causes.
 Net realizable value is the estimated selling price in the ordinary course of business, less costs to complete and sell finished goods, including direct selling costs such as transportation and sales commissions as well as inventory write-offs.
 The multiple possible outcomes that can result from applying lower of cost or net realizable value can make inventory valuation highly complex.
+For the six months ended June 30, 2019, no additional reserve was recorded within cost of sales on the condensed consolidated statements of operations.